naturalis/arise-metabarcoding-biodiversity/doc/INFRA.md

 When using an EduVPN connection as Naturalis and with this tunneling set up, it should be possible to access the running webserver at http://localhost:8080/

-# Adding users

-_RStudio server_ follows a multi-user model.
-When accessing the server through the web browser, the user encounters a login screen.
-The credentials correspond with linux users and their passwords.
-Hence, users must be created:

-    sudo su
-    adduser --force-badname firstname.lastname

-...where firstname.lastname follows the format of Naturalis accounts and email addresses.
-During this step, the user is prompted to enter a password.
-This password corresponds with the login through the server process.